Breeder reactor: Reprocessing

+While the thorium cycle may be proliferation-resistant with regard to uranium-233 extraction from fuel (because of the presence of uranium-232), it poses a proliferation risk from an alternate route of uranium-233 extraction, which involves chemically extracting protactinium-233 and allowing it to decay to pure uranium-233 outside of the reactor.
+This process is an obvious chemical operation which is not required for normal operation of these reactor designs, but it could feasibly happen beyond the oversight of organizations such as the International Atomic Energy Agency (IAEA), and thus must be safeguarded against.

+Production

 Like many aspects of nuclear power, fast breeder reactors have been subject to much controversy over the years.
 In 2010 the International Panel on Fissile Materials said "After six decades and the expenditure of the equivalent of tens of billions of dollars, the promise of breeder reactors remains largely unfulfilled and efforts to commercialize them have been steadily cut back in most countries".
 In Germany, the United Kingdom, and the United States, breeder reactor development programs have been abandoned.
 The rationale for pursuing breeder reactors—sometimes explicit and sometimes implicit—was based on the following key assumptions: